jinghuazhao/INF/SCALLOP_INF1_analysis_plan.md

 ```
 See also the full SLURM sbatch script in the Appendix.

 When a dosage format is used, PLINK also gives an INFO measure; see http://zzz.bwh.harvard.edu/plink/dosage.shtml.
+However, per-SNP sample size is not given, which again could be obtained from qctool as described above.

 ## 5. Meta-analysis